Shou/boolean-like/README.md

 ## Isabelle proofs

-Proofs are provided in `proofs/Booly.thy` over the `Maybe` datatype.
+Proofs are provided in `proofs/Booly.thy` over the Isabelle `Maybe` datatype equivalent.

 # Typeclasses and constraints